Slain North Carolina college student confronted gunman, saved lives

 The deadliest mass shooting on a U.S. college campus took place at Virginia Tech University in Blacksburg, Virginia, in April 2007, when a student killed 32 people, then himself.

-Reporting by Gabriella Borter in New York and Brendan O'Brien in Milwaukee; Writing by Steve Gorman; editing by Scott Malone, Bill Tarrant, Bill Trott and Chris Reese
+Reporting by Gabriella Borter in New York Brendan O'Brien in Milwaukee and Alex Dobuzinskis and Steve Gorman in Los Angeles; Writing by Scott Malone, Editing by Bill Tarrant, Bill Trott and Chris Reese